Integrity in All Things: Habits, Character, and a Flower Pot

 They stopped and listened.

-“Mind if I share a quick life lesson?”
+“Well, humor me while I give you a little life lesson?”
 I asked.

-They shifted but nodded.
-I was prepared for pushback, but they were listening.
+Whew.
+I was prepared for some pushback, but they were listening.

 “How you do anything is how you do everything.”